-The clearances to combustible walls may be slightly different between Canada and the U.S.A. and may also vary depending on the use of single or double wall flue pipe.
-The proper clearances should be used depending on the stove location and type of flue pipe.
+The clearances to combustible walls may be slightly different in Canada and the U.S.A. and may also differ depending on whether single or double wall flue pipe is used.
+Make sure to choose the correct clearance for the stove location and type of flue pipe.

-The clearances of the appliance and the flue pipes must be met individually, meaning the appliance cannot be installed closer to the combustible materials than the single or double wall pipe allows.
-For a safe way to reduce clearances refer to section "8.3 Reducing Clearances Safely"
+The clearances of the appliance and the flue pipes must be met individually, meaning the appliance can not be installed closer to the combustible materials than the single or double wall pipe allows.
+For a safe way to reduce clearances refer to section 8.3 Reducing Wall and Ceiling Clearances Safely